Open-ISP/isp-trace-parser/README.md

 ```

 ### Optimising stored data
-The follow code illustrates how the parsed parquet files can be consolidated and optimised with `optimise_parquet.py`
+The following code illustrates how the parsed parquet files can be consolidated and optimised with `optimise_parquet.py`

 ```python
 from isp_trace_parser import optimise_parquet